pingcap/docs/system-variables.md

         - During the execution of TiDB transactions, the data is not fully cached in the TiDB memory, but is continuously written to TiKV to reduce memory usage.
         - Only `INSERT`, `UPDATE`, `REPLACE`, and `DELETE` statements are affected by the `"bulk"` mode.
         - `"bulk"` mode is only suitable for scenarios where a large amount of data is written without conflicts.
 This mode is not efficient for handling write conflicts.
-        - `"bulk"` mode only takes effect on statements with auto-commit enabled, and requires the [`pessimistic-auto-commit`](/tidb-configuration-file.md#pessimistic-auto-commit-span-classversion-marknew-in-v600span) configuration item to be set to `false`.
+        - `"bulk"` mode only takes effect on statements with auto-commit enabled, and requires the [`pessimistic-auto-commit`](/tidb-configuration-file.md#pessimistic-auto-commit-new-in-v600) configuration item to be set to `false`.
-        - `"bulk"` mode cannot be used on [temporary tables](/temporary-tables.md).
+        - `"bulk"` mode cannot be used on [temporary tables](/temporary-tables.md) and [cached tables](/cached-tables.md).
         - `"bulk"` mode cannot be used on tables containing foreign keys when the foreign key constraint check is enabled (`foreign_key_checks = ON`).
+        - When executing large transactions in the `"bulk"` mode, the transaction duration might be long.
+For transactions in this mode, the maximum TTL of the transaction lock is the greater value between [`max-txn-ttl`](/tidb-configuration-file.md#max-txn-ttl) and 24 hours.
+Additionally, if the transaction execution time exceeds the value set by [`tidb_gc_max_wait_time`](#tidb_gc_max_wait_time-new-in-v610), the GC might force a rollback of the transaction, leading to its failure.
         - This mode is implemented by the Pipelined DML feature.
 For detailed design and GitHub issues, see [Pipelined DML](https://github.com/pingcap/tidb/blob/master/docs/design/2024-01-09-pipelined-DML.md) and [#50215](https://github.com/pingcap/tidb/issues/50215).

 ### tidb_enable_1pc <span class="version-mark">New in v5.0</span>